 - Share your list.
-If others are going with you or you want advice from someone who’s been where you’re going, share your top to-dos with them.
+If others are going with you or you want advice, share your top to-dos with them.
 (This is also why I build my initial list in my email.)
-Traveler reviews are great, but reviews from people who know you are even better.
-This is also a great time to talk priorities with your travel companions and start navigating how you might negotiate or separate to do different priorities.
+Traveler reviews are great, but reviews from people you know have been there are even better.
+This is also a great time to talk priorities with your travel companions and how you might negotiate or separate to do different priorities.

-Add in details to your list of must-do activities
+Add DETAILS to your list of must-do activities

 At this point, you’ve narrowed down the top things you and your travel companions want to see and do.
 Go back to your original list and strip out the things you’ve cut out.
-Then add to your must-do activities the details listed below.
+Then use the travel itinerary PDF template to add in the details listed below.

 Add the following details about your must-do activities: